The power of

-Is Apple being anti-competitive in the contacts management market?
+Is Apple being anti-competitive in the CRM market?

 Unless Apple fixes all the bugs identified by FileMaker developers and stops removing useful features of previous FileMaker Pro versions such as the web publishing option, then the only way to explain this is by stating that some form of anti-competitive practice is being employed by the company.
 All because Apple is worried about the way in which FileMaker developers can provide alternative solutions that can by-pass Apple's own servers through the familiar "push technology" currently in use on Apple's own free apps.
 Apple wants to see the personal data being transferred between OS X Macintosh computers and iOS devices.
 The company needs this information for marketing purposes, to control software piracy, and to secretly look into and gather business confidential information in order to give Apple the edge in the business world.
 Any other reason?
 We can be sure Apple will find one just to justify its efforts to monopolise the contacts management market on a Mac.